 In North Lake Tahoe, resort-like Squaw Valley, Heavenly, and Diamond Peak are notoriously known for being prone to children.

 Drive can be challenging so plan ahead

 Leave Bay Area before noon on Friday for weekend trips, and the return back on Sunday must be scheduled several hours prior to closing or after dinner.

 These are times when the traffic is thin.
 A much better option is to coincide your travel time with the kid’s nap time.
 It means the kid sleeps most of the road drive.
 Make sure that you select the best car seat based on your kid’s age and weight.

 If timing is planned, and you have the toddler sleeping for most of the drive, then you are fortunate.

 If your kid wakes and fusses, then you need to stop at several great places on the road to enjoy a break.

 If you are taking the drive between San Francisco and Lake Tahoe, there are several diners and even a mini amusement park along the highway.

-Parents with toddlers need to avoid these peak time like New Year and Christmas because the accommodation is costly and slopes are jam-packed.
+Parents with toddlers need to avoid these peak times like New Year and Christmas because the accommodation is costly and slopes are jam-packed.

-Mid-December, late January and mid-late arch (just before Easter) are the times at year where the resort in North Lake Tahoe, will have the least visitors.
-Therefore it is advised you go on these dates.
+Mid-December, late January, and mid-late arch (just before Easter) are the times a year when the resort in North Lake Tahoe, will have the least visitors.
+Therefore, it is advised you go on these dates.